top of page

 “Which of you, if your son asks for bread, will give him a stone?
 Or if he asks for a fish, will give him a snake?”
 (Matthew 7: 9-10)

-In this stanza, we learn that our primordial relationship with God and God’s eschatological vision for the universe are relevant, not only to the transcendent realm, but also to the immanent.
-Now we learn something key: we are co-creators with God, co-creators of both temporal and eternal reality: “on earth as it is in heaven."
+In this stanza, we learn that our primordial relationship with God and God’s eschatological vision for the universe are relevant…and not only in the transcendent realm.
+Here we learn something key: we are co-creators with God, first in the temporal realm, but ultimately in the eternal realm as well (‘on earth as it is in heaven’).

 We ask God to give us ‘our daily bread’; but here we can step up too.
 In the spatiotemporal realm we can function as God’s agents by giving ‘bread’ to those in need.
 Likewise, when we “forgive those who trespass against us," we also do the work of God (mercy).